 I joined the Open University in 2020.
 Prior to this position, I worked as a Fellow of Gender, Development and Globalisation in the Department of Gender Studies at London School of Economics and Political Science (2017- 2020).
 I also taught on the undergraduate programme in the Department of Sociology at Lancaster University (2013- 2017) where I received my PhD.
 Before my PhD degree, I worked for international CIT projects, and in so doing, had the opportunity to live in Egypt and work in Morocco, Tunisia, Bahrain, U.A.E., South Africa, Uganda, Namibia, Botswana, and Malawi.
 This experience helped me in understanding different social contexts and exploring transnational perspectives.

 My research engages with contemporary debates in comparative sociology, feminist political economy, and international development.
 My expertise is on varieties of gender regimes and the trajectories of capitalist development in the global South; state-formation; the relationship between gender, class, and race-ethnicity based inequalities; and the significance of political collective subjects for social change.
-I am currently working on my research monograph, titled 'The Political Economy of Patriarchy in the Global South' (Routledge, forthcoming).
+I am currently working on my research monograph, titled 'The Political Economy of Patriarchy in the Global South' (Routledge, forthcoming in June 2022).

 Selected journal articles & book chapters